Senator: Army Corps told to approve Dakota pipeline easement

 "If it does become a done deal in the next few days, we'll take it to the judicial system," Archambault said.
 He added: "This is a good indicator of what this country is going to be up against in the next four years.
 So America has to brace itself."

-The developer, Texas-based Energy Transfer Partners, says the pipeline would be safe.
+The developer, Texas-based Energy Transfer Partners, said the pipeline would be safe.

 An environmental assessment conducted last year determined the crossing would not have a significant impact on the environment.
 However, then-Assistant Army Secretary for Civil Works Jo-Ellen Darcy on Dec.
 4 declined to issue an easement, saying a broader environmental study was warranted in the wake of opposition by the Standing Rock Sioux.